logankaas/Team-36-Senior-Design-Capstone-Project/README.md

 - Use **secure, encrypted channels** for all communications.
 - Obtain **explicit patient consent** before collecting data.
 - Ensure **AI transparency**: users will be informed they are interacting with an AI system.
 - Avoid bias or unfair scheduling logic.

 ---

-## 📜 Team Rules
-- Stay current on tasks to meet milestones.
-- Notify the team at least 24 hours in advance if a deadline may be missed.
-- Notify instructors and teammates of absences.
-- Plagiarism will not be tolerated.

----

-## 📚 References
-- Brainforge.
-(2024). *How AI appointment scheduling is changing healthcare.* [Brainforge](https://www.brainforge.ai/blog/how-ai-is-transforming-appointment-scheduling-in-healthcare)
-- Paubox.
-(2024). *AI in healthcare privacy: Enhancing security or introducing new risks?* [Paubox](https://www.paubox.com)

----